Senimtra/data-homeoffice-project/README.md

-# Home office Monitor ✅
+# Home office Advisor ✅

 <br><img src="https://media.giphy.com/media/jbw127VLZdYtz61yjS/giphy.gif" width="400"><br><br>

 ## What is it about❓

 More and more people are working from home.

-With the pandemic, this trend has accelerated again.
-As employees usually think it's great because of their gain in flexibility, many companies are still concerned about productivity.
+In many areas of work, this has led to happier employees, and more and more companies are now relying on this form of work and offering it, at least part-time.

+But few companies still have doubts and fear a negative impact on productivity.

-I want to remove this contradiction and show the following:
+I want to show that this fear is unfounded and that companies benefit from remote work...

-### 😊 Satisfied employees ➕ increased quality of their work 🫡<br><br>
+### from happier ➕ more productive employees.🫡<br><br>

 ## What should be the outcome? 💡

-* A website that shows employees and companies whether home office means happier employees and increased work quality.
-* Both sides should also have the opportunity to fill out surveys and thus continue to expand the database.<br><br>
+An app that continuously collects and processes data from employees, examining the effect of remote work on satisfaction/productivity and any side effects.

+* For employees: greater satisfaction
+* For Businesses: increased productivity<br><br>

 ## What will this help with? 🎯